 Front Street.
 Back Street has shops mostly visited by locals.

-- The Boardwalk / Great Bay Promenade may be the most popular place
+- The Boardwalk / Great Bay Promenade in Philipsburg may be the most popular place

 to stroll and relax.
 On the beach next to Front Street, it's loaded with